-Coming forward 20 years, projects like Bonhams also demonstrate our commitment to sustainability with every luminaire, in what is a demanding visual environment, utilises LED light sources.
-Within our design process we also consider aspects such as the supply chain carbon footprint, recyclable product content and forwards compatible LED sources to ensure solutions that are efficient to deliver.
+Coming forward 20 years, projects like Bonhams also demonstrate our commitment to sustainability with every luminaire, in what is a demanding visual environment, utilising LED light sources.
+Within our design process we also consider aspects such as the supply chain carbon footprint, recyclable product content and forwards compatible LED sources to ensure solutions that deliver.
 For EQ2, key aspects of a sustainable design include:

-- Our lighting design is for people.
-We seek to design exceptional and healthy living, working and social environments.
+- Exceptional and healthy living, working and social environments.

 - Commercial & Offices

 - Hotels & Spas